Hexen II: Hammer of Thyrion 1.4.3

 -condebug | -debuglog Logs the console output.

--devlog Enable full logging even when not in developer mode
+-devlog Enable full logging even when not in developer

 -v | -version Display the game version